-A confirmation pop-up will always appear after a drag/drop.
+By default, a confirmation pop-up will always appear after a drag/drop.
 This specifies the source and destination files or directories, and gives the user the choice of moving, copying or (if not in Windows) symbolically linking, or aborting the operation.